PlanetHorizont/ben.hoskings.net/_posts/2010-07-22-babushka-updates.markdown

 Previous versions of babushka loaded deps and templates from all sources into a single 'pool'.
 Deps were looked up from the pool by name at runtime when they were run, or were required by another dep.
 Now each source has a `DepPool` of its own, which stores just the deps defined in that source.

 This allows deps in different sources to have the same name without conflicting with each other.
-The core deps that are bundled with babushka also have their own source, and if you define deps in an interactive session like `irb`, they're stored in an implicit source.
+The [core deps][core-deps] that are bundled with babushka also have their own source, and if you define deps in an interactive session like `irb`, they're stored in an implicit source.

 In some situations, this means you have to include a dep's source in its name, so babushka knows where to look for it.